cryptonative-ch/aqua-smartcontracts/aqua-sc/README.md

 # Aqua-sc
 ## Package contains:
-- artifacts used across Aqua intrastructure,
+- Artifacts used across Aqua infrastructure
-- addresses of deployed contracts,
+- Addresses of deployed contracts
-- typings generated with `typechain/ethers-v5`
+- Typings generated with `typechain/ethers-v5`

 ## Installation

-To install latest production release use:
+To install the latest production release use:

 ```shell
 $ npm install aqua-sc